lttng/lttng-ust/doc/man/ustctl.1.md

 The trace may be stopped with `--stop-trace`, either definitely after all the wanted information is collected, or temporarily, before being started again with `--start-trace`.
-This results in effectively "pausing" the recording.
+This results in effectively 'pausing' the recording.
+After using `--stop-trace`, if a daemon is collecting the trace, it may not have flushed to the disk the full contents of the buffer yet.

 Finally, when `--destroy-trace` is used, the trace buffers are unallocated.
 However, the memory may not be effectively freed until the daemon finishes to collect them.
+When the trace is being collected by `ustd`, this command guarantees its full contents is flushed to the disk.

 ## STRUCTURE OF A TRACE